FORD PERFORMANCE NASCAR: ALL-STAR RACE NOTES

 FORD’S ALL-STAR LINEUP

-There are seven Ford drivers guaranteed a place in the All-Star field with four additional spots available through the preliminary Open and Fan Vote.
-Currently, all three drivers from Team Penske, Joey Logano, Brad Keselowski and Ryan Blaney, are in the race while Stewart-Haas will be represented by Harvick, Clint Bowyer and Aric Almirola.
-Ryan Newman, who won the All-Star race in 2002 with Ford, will make his first start in the event with Roush Fenway Racing.
+There are six Ford drivers guaranteed a place in the All-Star field with four additional spots available through the preliminary Open and Fan Vote.
+Currently, all three drivers from Team Penske, Joey Logano, Brad Keselowski and Ryan Blaney, are in the race while Stewart-Haas will be represented by Kevin Harvick and Cole Custer, and Roush Fenway Racing by Ryan Newman, who won the All-Star Race in 2002 with Ford.

 The first time Ford won the All-Star Race was in 1986 when Bill Elliott drove his Thunderbird to Victory Lane, but that race is remembered for another trivial fact as well.
-That marked the only time the event has been run at a track other than Charlotte Motor Speedway as its sister track, Atlanta Motor Speedway played host.
-Another tidbit for the race centered around its timing, which happened to be Mother’s Day – a day in which NASCAR traditionally does not race.
-With only 10 cars making up the field, Elliott darted to the lead from his outside front row starting position and never gave it up as he led all 83 laps en route to a popular victory in front of his hometown fans.
+That marked the only time, prior to this year, that the event has been run at a track other than Charlotte Motor Speedway.
+Elliott’s home track of Atlanta Motor Speedway served as host on Mother’s Day that year, a date NASCAR traditionally does not race.
+With only 10 cars making up the field, Elliott darted to the lead from his outside front row starting position and never gave it up as he led all 83 laps en route to a popular victory with the fans.